styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-prismjs/README.md

             // the language "sh" which will highlight using the
             // bash highlighter.
             aliases: {},
-            // If setting this to true, the parser won't handle and highlight inline
+            // If setting this to false, the parser handles and highlights inline
-            // code used in markdown i.e. single backtick code like `this`.
+            // code, i.e. single backtick code like `this`.
-            noInlineHighlight: false,
+            noInlineHighlight: true,
             // By default the HTML entities <>&'" are escaped.
             // Add additional HTML escapes by providing a mapping
             // of HTML entities and their escape value IE: { '}': '&#123;' }